-A credit union, like USALLIANCE, is a non-profit, membership-based, full-service financial organization.
-After expenses and reserves are set aside, profits are distributed back to members.
+A credit union, like USALLIANCE, is structured around a not-for-profit model.
+Meaning, after expenses and reserves are set aside, profits are distributed back to members.
 These come in the form of higher returns and lower rates and fees, as well as free or low-cost services.

 A bank is a business that earns a profit for shareholders through high rates and fees charged to customers.